 A derogatory term for somebody who does not own any cryptocurrency, often in conjunction with dismissing the concept entirely.

 A computer running a Bitcoin client that verifies the integrity of the blockchain and new transactions, as well as passes on new transactions and blocks to its peers.
-By default, your Bitcoin node will connect to 8 other nodes, and you can configure it to allow for more incoming connections.
-Because the network does not depend on any particularly nodes, in particular, it becomes very difficult for any party to hinder peers from communicating with each other.
+By default, your Bitcoin node will connect to eight other nodes, and you can configure it to allow for more incoming connections.
+Because the network does not depend on any particular nodes, in particular, it becomes very difficult for any party to hinder peers from communicating with each other.

 The nonce is part of the block header.
 The miner freely chooses the nonce, with the goal of finding a block that hashes to a value with a number of leading zeroes.
 How many zeroes depends on the difficulty target.

 A Bitcoin notary service proves the existence of a piece of data (such as a document or picture) before a certain time.
 By including a block hash in the data, it is possible to prove the existence of said data after a certain time, giving a relatively narrow (~10min) time interval in which it was created.
 However, this does not prove the authenticity of that document or image—only its existence.